basic-web-components/sample-component/ReadMe.md

 There are [ES5](Hello World\(ES5\)) and [ES6](src/GreetElement.js) versions of
 this sample component to show how the mixins work well in either environment.

+To install and run:

+    > npm install
+    > grunt build